Finding health equity through research opportunities.

 We are currently looking for trials related to cardiovascular, general medicine, neurology, stroke, urology, trauma, women and children, and oncology.
 We want to continue to impact our diverse communities and marginalized populations in a way that brings health equity through research opportunities.

 Vidant Health serves 29 counties across eastern North Carolina, totaling over 1.4 million residents and representing 14 percent of the state’s population.
 Eighty percent of the region has been designated as medically underserved by the federal government.
-Vidant’s nine hospitals have the opportunity to reach this patient population through research.
+Vidant’s eight hospital locations have the opportunity to reach this patient population through research.

 Planning a Study